Frederic-Combes/Fitec-Project1/readme.md

 vagrant provision
 ```

-Rerun all playbooks (after modifying anyone for instance):
+Rerun all playbooks (after modifying any, for instance):

 ```bash
 vagrant provision control